prozz/aws-embedded-metrics-golang/README.md

 You may also use the lib together with `defer`.
 ```
-m := emf.New() // or some more complicated init setting up whatever you fancy
+m := emf.New() // sets up whatever you fancy here
 defer m.Log()

-// any reporting metrics calls here
+// any reporting metrics calls
 ```

 Functions for reporting metrics: